stainless-api/build-sdk-action/examples/README.md

 ## Push workflows

 The other kind of workflows are the push-based workflows, such as [push.yml](./push.yml).
-If some changes to your OpenAPI spec are made via direct pushes to your repository, we recommend using this workflow.
+If for some reason you can't use the pull-request-based workflows, you can use this workflow.
 It has one job:

 * `build`, which runs when a commit is pushed to a branch you specify.
 The job creates a build of your SDK against the latest commit on that branch.